Kisor v. Wilkie: Supreme Court

-Kisor filed petition for writ of certiorari to the Supreme Court in April 2018, asking two questions.
+Kisor filed a petition for writ of certiorari to the Supreme Court in April 2018, asking two questions.
 First, whether Auer, as well as the related case Bowles v.
 Seminole Rock & Sand Co.
 (1945) should be overturned, and second, whether the canon of interpretation requiring courts to construe interpretive ambiguity in favor of veterans trumps Auer deference.
 The Supreme Court granted the petition on the first question only, with oral arguments heard on March 27, 2019.
-During oral arguments, while the Court recognized the issues with allowing agencies to interpret their own policies without reasonable public input and how Auer contributed towards the administrative state, they also expressed concern that such agencies, and not the judiciary, are typically the only appropriate entities with expert knowledge in the agency's field to make appropriate interpretations, citing the example of a complex chemical requirement established under the United States Food and Drug Administration.
-Further, the Justices expressed concern with fractured interpretation of an agency's regulations within other agencies should Auer be overruled.
+During oral arguments, while the Court acknowledged the shortcomings of allowing agencies to interpret their own policies without reasonable public input; and how Auer contributed towards the administrative state; they also expressed concern that such agencies, and not the judiciary, are typically the only appropriate entities with expert knowledge in the agency's field to make appropriate interpretations, citing the example of a complex chemical requirement established under the United States Food and Drug Administration.
+The Justices expressed concern with fractured interpretation of regulations within other agencies should Auer be overruled.
 Justice Stephen Breyer half-jokingly expressed concern that a poor decision in this case could be the "greatest judicial power grab since Marbury v.
 Madison".

-The Court issued its decision, its majority decision written by Justice Elena Kagan, on June 26, 2019, reversing and remanding the case back to the Federal Circuit Court.
-Kagan's ruling specifically did not overrule Auer or Seminole Rock, as Kisor's case lacked the proper motivation for doing so and to overcome stare decisis, though some dissents-in-part from Justices Thomas, Alito, Gorsuch, and Kavanaugh indicated they would have ruled in favor of overturning these.
+The Court issued its decision on June 26, 2019, reversing and remanding the case back to the Federal Circuit Court.
+The ruling specifically did not overrule Auer or Seminole Rock, as Kisor's case lacked the proper motivation for doing so and to overcome stare decisis, though some dissents-in-part from Justices Thomas, Alito, Gorsuch, and Kavanaugh indicated they would have ruled in favor of overturning those decisions.